 Single Family Residential Restrictions.

 Section 101.
 All lots and building sites in the Subdivision shall be used exclusively for private residential purposes.
 No dwelling erected or maintained within the Subdivision shall be used or occupied for any purpose other than for one single-family dwelling.
-No accessory dwelling units will be permitted.
+No accessory dwelling units, whether attached to or detached from the approved single-family dwelling, will be permitted.
 No business, profession or other activity conducted for gain shall be carried on or within any lot or building site, provided that an Owner may maintain a home office that does not involve visitation by employees, customers, clients, suppliers or other business invitees and has no external effect on the Subdivision.

 Section 102.
 No structure shall be erected within the Subdivision except single-family dwellings and those accessory buildings and accessory structures which have been approved by the Association.
 Only the one single-family dwelling may be used for living purposes.
 No accessory building may be used for living quarters, provided that an approved guest house may be used for the temporary housing of guests; guest houses may not be leased separately from the rest of the lot.
 Guest houses will not have kitchen facilities.
 No other structure, accessory building, trailer, tent or other similar or dissimilar temporary quarters may be used for living purposes.
 No other structure may be placed on any building site before completion of the dwelling upon such building site except with the Association’s written permission